garrekstemo/pistachio/ReadMe.md

 ### Config files

 Config files are stored in the .yaml format as a device with a configuration for each layer.
 Each layer requires a material name, thickness (in nanometers), and a path to a file containing the refractive index for each wavelength.
-If there is no file, then the user must input the index of refraction and extinction coefficient.
-For now, one wavelength in square brackets must also part of the layer, but this is overwritten later.
-This is an annoyance that comes from the Layer object structure and will be made simpler in future versions.
+If there is no file, then the user must input the index of refraction and extinction coefficient; in this case, the user should put `None` next to `wavelength:`.

 ```
 num_points: 1000